acsone/click-odoo-contrib/README.rst

                               30]
     --cache-max-size INTEGER  Keep N most recently used cache templates.
 Use -1 to disable.
+Use 0 to empty cache.  [default: 5] --attachments-in-db TEXT  Store attachements created during database initialization in the database instead of the default file store.
-Use 0 to empty cache.  [default: 5] --unless-exists           If database exists, do nothing and exit without error, else create and initialize it.
+    --unless-exists           If database exists, do nothing and exit without error, else create and initialize it.
     --unless-initialized      If database exists and is initialized, do nothing